MattDodsonEnglish/docs/readme.md

 - Keep your current theme and replace only the changed files from the new version.
 You can find the changed files on the theme page [**Changelog**](/changelogs/krabi)
 - Or, use the new version as a starting point and redo your theme changes and customizations

 One way to reduce the need for redoing customizations is to use the [**Code Injection**](#code-injection) tool.
 This is very helpful for adding custom CSS and tracking code.
-So, it's always recommengitgded to keep your custom CSS code with Code Injection.
+It's always recommended to keep your custom CSS code with Code Injection.

 ---